-Interaction Routing Designer contains specialized objects that enable strategy designers to create non-voice routing strategies called by Multimedia business processes.
+Interaction Routing Designer (IRD) contains specialized objects that enable strategy designers to create non-voice routing strategies that are called by eServices business processes.
 These objects can:

-- Generate an acknowledgement e-mail. - Generate an autoresponse e-mail. - Request Classification Server to classify interactions for relevance to sitedefined categories and return classification codes that can be used for routing. - Manually assign classification categories. - Segment incoming interactions on classification codes. - Screen interactions for certain words or word patterns. - Request E-mail Server Java to attach a chat transcript to an e-mail. - Request E-mail Server Java to forward (with the expectation of getting a response back) e-mails to other agents or experts. - When an external resource reply comes back as a result of a forwarded email, take the reply e-mail as input, extract the reply text from it, and create a customer reply outbound e-mail. - Enable you to interact with Web-based applications (Web Services) outside of Genesys applications.
-You specify request parameters, what type of data you expect to be returned, and what to do with the returned data. - Request E-mail Server Java to redirect (no expectation of a response back) interactions to other agents or experts. - Place an interaction in an internal queue. - Route an interaction to a specified target type (Agent, Agent Group, Campaign group, Place, Place Group, Variable, or Skill). - Route an interaction to a workbin, a temporary storage area associated with an Agent, Agent Group, Place, or Place Group. - Send an interaction waiting in a queue to a customer or another agent. - Stop interaction processing and (optionally) notify Universal Contact Server or a third-party server (through Interaction Server) that interaction processing has stopped for a specified reason. - Create a new outbound e-mail, a notification message, or an e-mail that can be translated into Short Message Service (SMS) format. - Identify one or more contacts in the UCS database that match data attached to an interaction or, if no such contact exists, create a new contact using the attached data.
+- Generate an acknowledgement e-mail message. - Generate an autoresponse e-mail message. - Request Classification Server to classify interactions for relevance to site-defined categories and return classification codes that can be used for routing. - Manually assign classification categories. - Segment incoming interactions on classification codes. - Screen interactions for certain words or word patterns. - Request E-mail Server to attach a chat transcript to an e-mail message. - Request E-mail Server to forward (with the expectation of getting a response back) e-mail to other agents or experts. - When an external resource reply comes back as a result of a forwarded e-mail message, take the reply e-mail message as input, extract the reply text from it, and create a customer reply outbound e-mail message. - Enable you to interact with Web-based applications (Web Services) outside of Genesys applications.
+You specify request parameters, what type of data you expect to be returned, and what to do with the returned data. - Request E-mail Server to redirect (no expectation of a response back) interactions to other agents or experts. - Place an interaction in an internal queue. - Route an interaction to a specified target type (Agent, Agent Group, Campaign group, Place, Place Group, Variable, or Skill). - Route an interaction to a workbin, a temporary storage area associated with an Agent, Agent Group, Place, or Place Group. - Send an interaction waiting in a queue to a customer or another agent. - Stop interaction processing and (optionally) notify Universal Contact Server or a third-party server (through Interaction Server) that interaction processing has stopped for a specified reason.

-• Update contact information by overwriting data in the UCS database with that attached to an interaction.
+- Create a new outbound e-mail message, a notification message, or an e-mail message that can be translated into Short Message Service (SMS) format. - Identify one or more contacts in the UCS database that match data attached to an interaction or, if no such contact exists, create a new contact using the attached data. - Update contact information by overwriting data in the UCS database with that attached to an interaction.
 You can also use the Update Contact object to add more data fields to an existing contact.